tintash/chainlink-integration/Readme.md

 This will return the transaction id which you can track on http://localhost:3999/extended/v1/tx/{txid}

 ##### **Check the response of our request**

-Once the create-request transaction you are tracking is confirmed.

 You can call the `read-data-value` function to get the response that is stored in the `data-value` variable in the `direct-request` contract.